Stark-Mountain/meetup-facebook-bot/README.md

 6. Go to your domain and make sure everything's working.

 # How to run tests
-After all dependencies are installed (`pip3 install -r requirements.txt`), run the following command from the root folder of the project:
+After all dependencies are installed (`pip install -r requirements.txt`), run the following command from the root folder of the project:

-`$ python3 -m pytest tests --cov app --cov-report html`
+`$ python3 -m pytest tests`

-View the generated html report with

-`open htmlcov/index.html`